Bibha Ghosh Goswami: Lok Sabha

-Associations and Offices
+Associations and offices

-She is the president of the West Bengal Democratic Women's Association, Nadia District since 1972.
-She served as the Vice-President from 1974-79.
-She has also been on the executive committee of All India Democratic Women's Association since 1981.
-Bibha Ghosh Goswami has held various offices in the All Bengal Teachers' Association since 1960 and was on the West Bengal State Welfare Advisory Committee from 1977-1982.
+Goswami was the president of the West Bengal Democratic Women's Association, Nadia District from 1972.
+She served as the Vice-President from 1974 to 1979.
+She was also on the executive committee of All India Democratic Women's Association from 1981.
+Goswami held various offices in the All Bengal Teachers' Association from 1960, and was on the West Bengal State Welfare Advisory Committee from 1977 to 1982.

-Personal life
+Personal life and death

-Her hobbies include education and history and she particularly enjoys the music of Ravindra Sangeet.
+Goswami's hobbies included education and history, and she particularly enjoyed the music of Ravindra Sangeet.
+She died on 3 February 2022, at the age of 88.